istio/istio.io/content/en/docs/ops/best-practices/image-signing-validation/index.md

 ## Validating Image

-Images from Istio 1.30.4+ and 1.31.1+ are signed with the `https://istio.io/misc/istio-key-v2.pub` public key.
+Versions 1.31.1+ are signed with the `https://istio.io/misc/istio-key-v2.pub` public key.
 Use `https://istio.io/misc/istio-key.pub` for older releases.